Lung-DDPM+: Efficient Thoracic CT Image Synthesis using Diffusion Probabilistic Model: Conclusion and future study

 \section{Conclusion and future study}

 In this paper, we propose Lung-DDPM+, a novel CT image synthesis method capable of generating high-quality nodule-positive CT images efficiently.
 The proposed pulmonary anatomically aware sampling process enables Lung-DDPM+ to synthesize realistic lung nodules from healthy CT slices while reducing computational complexity and hardware requirements compared to its predecessor.
 Additionally, Lung-DDPM+ preserves detailed and anatomically accurate structures throughout the sampling process.
 Experimental results demonstrate that the proposed method outperforms SOTA competitors in sampling efficiency and downstream lung nodule segmentation tasks, highlighting its potential in various medical imaging applications.

-In future studies, we will explore how to extend this method to a broader range of tumors, organs, and medical imaging modalities to enhance the deployability of generative models in clinical and research settings.
+While our experiments employed the standard U-Net architecture for methodological clarity and controlled comparison, future work could extend our augmentation strategy to more advanced segmentation frameworks such as nnU-Net.
+Investigating how model-based synthetic data complements the sophisticated built-in augmentation strategies of such pipelines would help establish the broader applicability of Lung-DDPM+ across diverse architectural choices and clinical applications.